 If previous operation fails (returns non-zero exit code), the function will

-terminate script with the same code and given error message MSG
+terminate script with the same code and given error message MSG.
+Usage:

 false bb-exit-on-error "Something went wrong"